Stripe

 Technology • In-house Stripe

-Square’s tilted white square on black background represents one of modern fintech’s most recognizable marks, embodying simplicity and accessibility in merchant services.
+Square’s tilted white square on black background embodies simplicity and accessibility in merchant services.
 The geometric purity and dramatic contrast communicate clarity and trustworthiness, essential qualities for small businesses adopting digital payment systems.
-The 45-degree rotation transforms a basic shape into something distinctive and dynamic, suggesting innovation within traditional commerce—precisely Square’s mission when it launched in 2009.
+The 45-degree rotation transforms a basic shape into something distinctive and dynamic, suggesting innovation within traditional commerce, precisely Square’s mission when it launched in 2009.

 Square’s original identity featured a rounded square that referenced the company’s breakthrough product: the white card reader that plugged into smartphone headphone jacks.
 The 2016 rebrand simplified dramatically, removing the rounded corners and introducing the sharp-edged, rotated square that now defines the brand.
 This evolution coincided with Square’s expansion beyond the physical card reader into a comprehensive commerce platform encompassing point-of-sale systems, business loans, and payroll services.
 The geometric mark scaled seamlessly from app icons to storefront signage, adapting to Square’s growth from startup novelty to essential small business infrastructure.